What do I need to do to get my horse ready for summer?

 Here’s a list of things I like to do to get the horses ready for summer:

--Clip!
+- Clip!
 I don’t mean body clip, but it’s a good idea to get into the habit of clipping ears, muzzles, bridle paths, legs, etc. This makes getting ready for a show easy, and if you keep your horse clipped up, the better he will tolerate the clippers.
+Or skip the clipping if you like.

 Fly season is upon us!